 Transient synovitis is also a leading cause of sudden hip pain occurring in children between 2 to 9 years old.
-However, synovitis mainly occurs in boys, and only one side of the hip is usually affected.

 Some other causes of synovitis hip are: